jqwez/flet-gui-pytube/README.md

 # flet-gui-pytube
 Flet Frontend to Pytube

-Built Jan 5 2023 in order to provide a Flet driven GUI application to download youtube videos by URL.
+Built Jan 5 2023 in order to provide a cross-platform Flet driven GUI application to download youtube videos by URL.

 ## Build